boardgameio/boardgame.io/docs/documentation/api/Client.md

 - `log`: The game log.

-- `gameID`: The game ID associated with the client.
+- `matchID`: The match ID associated with the client.

 - `playerID`: The player ID associated with the client.